 Tips for Teaching Left-Handed Children to Write

-When your lefty goes to school let them sit on the left side of the desk so their elbow doesn’t bump with a right-handed desk mate.
+When your lefty goes to school let them sit on the left side of the desk so their elbow doesn’t bump against a right-handed desk mate’s elbow.
 It is just a matter of convenience.

 Left-Handed Child Development

 Know that just because your lefty writes with their left-hand, it doesn’t mean it is a problem if they do other tasks, for example playing tennis, with their right-hand.
 So long as your child is consistent in their hand usage for each specific task , it is fine.
 So, for example, they may write with their left-hand, play cricket right-handed and eat left-handed.
 This is an acceptable pattern of hand usage so long as they do each task consistently with the same hand.

 Left-Handed Writing Tips

 Many lefties have the tendency to “hook” their wrists.
 This is a compensatory position which allows them to see what they are writing.
 This is not the ideal position for a lefty to use as it compromises the emergence of the discrete, refined finger movements which are necessary for legibility and speed of handwriting.
 When learning to write, your lefty should tilt their book so there is a Crocodile Mouth® or triangular shape at the bottom of their page.
 Your lefty will write downhill and will be able to see their work, without using an awkward hand posture to do so.
 In addition, the smudging of work which is an issue for lefties as their hand rubs over what they have just written, is resolved by angling the page as well.